fireship-io/fireship.io/content/lessons/advanced-flutter-firebase/index.md

         // Make user stream available
         StreamProvider<FirebaseUser>.value(stream: FirebaseAuth.instance.onAuthStateChanged),

-        // See implementation details in next sections StreamProvider<SuperHero>.value(stream: firestoreStream),
+        // See implementation details in the next sections StreamProvider<SuperHero>.value(stream: firestoreStream),
       ],

-      // All data will be available in this child and descendents
+      // All data will be available in this child and descendants
       child: MaterialApp(...)
     );
   }